from lec_utils import *

 - Notice that penguin 332's transformed

-is very large; this is because they have a below-average'body_mass_g'
+'body_mass_g'is negative, even though their actual'body_mass_g'is very large; this is because they have a below-average'body_mass_g'for their'species'.

 - Key idea: If you give